dannysofftie/ts-next.js/README.md

-# fastify-nextjs
+# Next.js with Fastify

 Build SSR apps using https://fastify.io and https://nextjs.org.
-This is a template to get you started
+This is a template to get you started.